Frequently Asked Questions

 Q: Tell me more about points.

-Each of our five conferences maintains its own point list, which you can check on the "Statistics" section of this website.
+Each of our five conferences maintains its own point list, which you can check on at the "Statistics" section of this website.
 The top point scorers at the end of the season qualify for each Conference's Invitational tournament.
 Plus, the top 5 point scorers in each division receive a bye into the finals of the Invitationals, which is a huge bonus and a guaranteed scholarship.
 The Invitationals have a big prize fund, so they're not to be missed.

 Also, the points lists are major factors in determining our year-end awards such as Bowler of the Year, Rookie of the Year, and All-Star team.
+Additional bonuses for top point scorers are periodically announced during the season.

 Q: Am I good enough for the JBT?